RamonMachado/Analising-my-college-grades-with-Jupyter-Notebook-and-PySpark/README.md

-# Analyzing my college grades with Jupiter Notebook and PySpark
+# Analyzing my college grades with Jupyter Notebook and PySpark

 The main goal of this project is to just practice a little bit of PySpark combined with Jupyter and Pandas.
 There’s nothing that much incredible here, I just read a csv file with my grades to a Spark Dataframe and use it to calculate some data.
 Then I plot a few graphs with Pandas.
 All of this running on a Jupyter Notebook.